 GM workers in Mexico elect independent union in historic labor vote

-MEXICO CITY, Feb 3 (Reuters) - An independent labor union supported by international activists has won a vote to represent workers at General Motors GM.N in the central Mexican city of Silao, Mexico's federal labor center said on Thursday.
+MEXICO CITY, Feb 3 (Reuters) - An independent labor union supported by international activists has won a sweeping victory to represent workers at a General Motors' GM.Npickup-truckplant in the central Mexican city of Silao, Mexico's federal labor center said on Thursday.

 The union, SINTTIA, beat three rivals by a wide margin, including Mexico's biggest labor organization that had held the contract for 25 years.

-The vote by several thousand workers was required under a Mexican labor reform that underpins a trade agreement with the United States and Canada.
+The vote by several thousand workers was required under a Mexican labor reform that underpins a trade agreement with the United States and Canada, and was closely watched by the U.S. government.

+The federal labor center said SINTTIA won with 4,192 votes out of 5,389 valid ballots, in an election with almost 90% turnout.

+Many workers hoped to push out the Confederation of Mexican Workers (CTM) after voting last year to dissolve their contract with the group in a vote monitored by U.S. officials under the United States-Mexico-Canada Agreement (USMCA) trade deal.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))